 The origin of a foodstuff must also be labelled.
 The indication of origin shall be based on either a region, such as a province/federal state (e.g. Tyrol, Bavaria) or country (e.g. Austria, France), or a general area covering various states or countries (e.g. the Tauern region, the Alps, the EU).
 The region in which all processing steps take place and from which all the main raw materials of the product being labelled originate shall be deemed the region of origin.

 Compliance with the requirements of the AMA Quality Seal Guidelines shall be assessed using a three-stage monitoring system: self-checks carried out by the business itself, external checks by independent monitoring authorities/laboratories approved by AMA Marketing, and supervision of external checks, commissioned directly by AMA Marketing.

 Participation in the AMA quality seal programme is voluntary.
 An agreement must be signed between the farmer and AMA Marketing.
 The agreement may only be entered into if the result of the initial inspection is positive.

-The AMA Quality Seal Guidelines - Rearing laying hens contain general production requirements relating, in particular to, the inspection and correct designation of origin as well as specific production requirements (traceability and animal identification, feed, animal husbandry, animal health and the use of medicine, operational hygiene requirements, egg storage and labelling).
+The AMA Quality Seal Guideline – Chicken fattening contains general production requirements relating, in particular, to inspection and documentation, as well as specific production requirements (transparency and traceability, animal husbandry and care, animal transport, provision for and feeding of animals, feedstuffs, animal health and the use of medicine, operational hygiene requirements, environmental protection).
 Furthermore, there are additional modules in which farmers can participate and which contain additional requirements to the basic ones.